danlooo/DGGS.jl/README.md

 </a>
 </p>

-This project has received funding from the [Open-Earth-Monitor Cyberinfrastructure](https://earthmonitor.org/) project that is part of European Union's Horizon Europe research and innovation programme under grant agreement No. [101059548](https://cordis.europa.eu/project/id/101059548).
+This project has received funding from the [Open-Earth-Monitor Cyberinfrastructure](https://earthmonitor.org/) project that is part of European Union's Horizon Europe research and innovation programme under grant [101059548](https://cordis.europa.eu/project/id/101059548).